openmsa/Adapters/README.md

 ### Device Adaptors

-The MSActivator comes with several prebuilt device adaptors providing all the necessary functionality lifecycle management from provisioning to image and asset management.
-Adaptors provide the necessary interface to comminicate with different devices.
+The MSActivator comes with several pre-built device adaptors providing all the necessary functionality lifecycle management from provisioning to image and asset management.
+Adaptors provide the necessary interface to communicate with different devices.

 ### Installation

-To install a provided (existing) device adaptor place the relevant code in the below directory on your MSA:
+To install a provided (existing) device adaptor, place the relevant code in the below directory on your MSA:
 ```sh
 $ /opt/sms/bin/php/
 ```